aliberkpancar/C/README.md

 A sorting algorithm project focusing on rearranging a stack of integers into ascending order using a limited set of operations.
 This project hones algorithmic thinking and efficiency.

 6. so_long
-A simple 2D game project, reminiscent of a classic arcade game.
+🎮 A simple 2D game project, reminiscent of a classic arcade game.
 This Panc-Man game, named so_long, involves exploring a map, collecting items, and avoiding enemies.
 It combines graphics, user input, and game logic in C.

 Usage
 Each project contains its own README with specific instructions on how to build, run, and test the programs.
 Please refer to the individual project directories for more details.

-Feel free to explore each project further, and don't hesitate to reach out with any questions or suggestions!
+Feel free to explore each project further, and don't hesitate to reach out with any questions or suggestions! 🌟

-Remember to replace link_to_project with the actual URLs to each project's GitHub repository or documentation.
-This README provides a high-level overview of each project and encourages users to delve into the specific READMEs for detailed instructions.